kritiv/SQL-query-problems/README.md

-# SQL-query-problems
-Various query problems that I solved
+# SQL-query-problems that I solved